brx18/Fast-OSCAR-and-OWL-Regression-via-Safe-Screening-Rules/README.md

 * APGD: An accelerated proximal gradient method (FISTA-type);
 * APGDScreen: APGD method with our proposed screening;
-* SPGD: An proximal stochastic variance-reduced method (ProxSVRG);
+* SPGD: A proximal stochastic variance-reduced method (ProxSVRG);
-* SPGDScreen: An ProxSVRG method with our proposed screening.
+* SPGDScreen: A ProxSVRG method with our proposed screening.

 Please find the reference in our paper.